kzu/kzu.github.io/_posts/2023-04-04-resources.md

 </Project>
 ```

-Some notes:
+This triggers the generation of the typed resource class just as if it had the (legacy?)
+`ResXFileCodeGenerator` (or `PublicResXFileCodeGenerator`) custom tool set in the `.resx` file
-1. The key is `Generator=MSBuild:Compile`, but that requires the other metadata items
+properties.
+The benefit of this approach is that you don't get the `.Designer.cs` file
+checked into your repo.
+In order to trigger the code generation, you instead set the
+custom tool to `MSBuild:Compile` in the `.resx` file properties.

+The reason to keep a custom tool (and not assigning it automatically to all `.resx` files)
+is that you only need the strongly-typed resource class for the root/neutral `.resx`, not
+the per-locale ones.
+You might also have other resource files you don't want to generate
+code for.

+Some notes on the implementation of item metadata above:
-2. The `RelativeDir` built-in metadata is used to generate the namespace and unique target
+1. The `RelativeDir` built-in metadata is used to generate the namespace and unique target
    file name.
 We cannot use it without replacing path separators with dots because the
    resgen tool will not create the directory structure for us.
-3. The `StronglyTypedLanguage` is set to the current project `$(Language)` which should
+2. The `StronglyTypedLanguage` is set to the current project `$(Language)` which should
    work for the supported languages by the [resgen tool](https://learn.microsoft.com/en-us/dotnet/framework/tools/resgen-exe-resource-file-generator).